 Why would dogs be apprehensive?

 Dogs like to be on solid ground.
 It’s stable and it’s what they used to.
 Dogs are not born daredevils and are afraid of what they don’t know.
-For senior dogs and those with mobility problems just the act of moving can be uncomfortable so the thought of scaling a ramp isn’t something they’re going to be overly excited about.
+For senior dogs and those with mobility problems such and ones who need exercise due to hip dysplasia just the act of moving can be uncomfortable so the thought of scaling a ramp isn’t something they’re going to be overly excited about.

 Let them see it without having to use it